nicc777/exploring-aws-kinesis/README.md

 Please keep in mind that this is a repository for learning and experimentation and there should be _**No**_ expectation that any of the components demonstrated here are fully secured or used in a secure way.

+The controls listed above is also in constant review and subject to continuos improvement.
+If you do spot glaring problems, please bring them to my attention by opening an issue.